 I use it all the time when blending, cooking or baking recipes from my two cookbooks – Simple Green Smoothies and Simple Green Meals.

 Good news!
 Yes!
-Making your own oat milk will save you a minimum of several dollars per week vs. store bought, depending on how much you use.
+Making oat milk will save you a minimum of several dollars per week vs. store bought, depending on how much you use.
 Yet if you choose to buy your oat milk, then check out my master guide to the best oat milk brands.

 Oat milk is higher in fiber than traditional dairy milk.
 It also contains extra B vitamins.
 Both fiber and B vitamins help lower cholesterol levels and promote heart health.